-The Black Rock Desert is a place unlike any other — a wide expanse of possibility set in the heart of the Black Rock Desert-High Rock Canyon Emigrant Trails National Conservation Area.
-This is part of the nation’s prized National Conservation Lands, a special designation given by the U.S. Government to some of the most scenic, culturally rich, scientifically important and yet least known public lands in the country.
-We are proud to build Black Rock City in this stunningly beautiful location and equally committed to respecting and protecting this special place.
+The Black Rock Desert is a place unlike any other — a wide expanse of possibility set in the heart of one of the most scenic, culturally rich, scientifically important and yet least-known public lands in the country.
+The Black Rock Desert-High Rock Canyon Emigrant Trails National Conservation Area is part of the nation’s prized National Conservation Lands, a special designation given by the U.S. Government.
+We are grateful for this stunningly beautiful location and are equally committed to respecting and protecting this special place.

-Burning Man has a volunteer-led environmental compliance and LNT outreach team, made up of Earth Guardians and Black Rock Rangers.
-Now in its fourth year, this team educates and helps participants fix common environmental issues such as vehicle oil leaks and wastewater spills.
-Burning Man must do this to comply with the terms of our permit.
+Black Rock City has a volunteer-led environmental compliance and LNT Outreach Team.
+This group of Earth Guardians and Black Rock Rangers educates and helps participants address common environmental issues such as vehicle oil leaks and wastewater spills.
 Help us help you.
-If our team finds an issue, you’ll be given a limited amount of time to fix it.
-You may face a citation or eviction if you don’t address oil and wastewater spills.
-If you need help, visit the Rangers and Earth Guardians.
-We are here to help.
+If our team finds an issue, you’ll be given 24 hours to fix it.
+You may face a BLM citation or eviction if you don’t address oil and wastewater spills.
+If you need help, visit the Black Rock Rangers and Earth Guardians.